CPAS Revocation & Re-Entry

 If you were provisionally admitted to the college, you were accepted based on the condition that you participate in the College Program for Academic Success (CPAS), earn a minimum number of credit hours each semester, and achieve a minimum GPA each semester.
 Failure to meet any of these requirements at the end of your first or second semester makes you ineligible to attend classes at the university, and your provisional admission is revoked.

 You were informed of these requirements when you signed the CPAS Agreement during the CPAS Student Success Session you attended prior to enrolling in courses at UC Blue Ash.
 You were also notified of these requirements through e-mail messages and at the required meetings with your CPAS Advisor.
-If you were not participating, you received a letter in the mail warning you of these consequences.

 A CPAS student may become ineligible to attend classes during any UC semester: Fall, Spring or Summer.
 The student is officially notified of a change in his or her enrollment status through the student's University of Cincinnati (UC) student e-mail account.
 A CPAS student whose registration has been blocked or whose provisional admission has been revoked is ineligible to enroll for classes, ineligible for financial aid, and ineligible to participate in student clubs and organizations.